-3.4.3.4 Writing automations: Bot
+Writing automations: Bot

-The \mathtt{Bot} is an abstraction used to write automation for the DAML Ledger.
+The Bot is an abstraction used to write automation for a DAML Ledger.
 It is conceptually defined by two aspects:

 the LedgerView

 the logic that produces commands, given a LedgerView

 When the LedgerView is updated, to see if the bot has new commands to submit based on the updated view, the logic of the bot is run.